Frequently Asked Questions:

 Since then some changes have taken place and we are now embarking on the nominating process for the 2025-26 President of CNY Rotary!

 Why President instead of District Governor?

 Given the size of the region, decisions will be made by a board of directors.
-Commonly, a BOD has a president, so we stuck with that title.
+Commonly, a board has a president, so we stuck with that title.
 As far as Rotary International is concerned, our President is the District Governor, but adopting the term President will hopefully be more relatable to both members and the public.

 Will there be Assistant Governors?